 What Are Rich Snippets?

-Rich snippets are Google search results that display extra data, like ratings or reviews.
+Rich snippets are a type of Google search result that displays additional information.
+Like ratings or reviews.

-Google pulls this data from special code (“structured data markup”) you can add to your webpage’s HTML.
+Google typically pulls this extra information from special code (structured data markup) found in the webpage’s HTML.

 A typical Google search result looks like this:

-A rich snippet can look something like this:
+While a rich snippet looks something like this:

-In the second example, Google expands the search result to include an image, a rating, and a time estimate.
+In the rich snippet example above, Google expands the search result to include an image, rating, review count, and time estimate.

-These visual enhancements draw attention and encourage clicks.
+These visual enhancements can draw attention and encourage clicks.

-You might see “rich snippets” and “rich results” used interchangeably.
-According to Google, they mean the same thing.
+People use “rich snippets” and “rich results” interchangeably.
+They both refer to the same thing, according to Google.

 All rich snippets (or rich results) are a type of SERP feature.

-But, studies indicate that users are more likely to click on rich results than non-rich results.
+But studies indicate that users are more likely to click rich results than regular search results.